mah-iasri/cars/README.md

 *Analytica Chimica Acta*, 648(1), 77–84. <https://doi.org/10.1016/j.aca.2009.06.046>

 ## Citation
+> if you use this package please cite us as provided below:
 Haque, M.A., Ghosh, A., Karamakar, S., Sachan, H. and Kumari, S. (2026). carsAlgo.
 R Package. *CRAN*.
 Doi: 10.32614/CRAN.package.carsAlgo